Aliases for HTR1B Gene

 GeneCards Summary for HTR1B Gene

 HTR1B (5-Hydroxytryptamine Receptor 1B) is a Protein Coding gene.
 Diseases associated with HTR1B include prinzmetal's variant angina and personality disorder.
-Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+Among its related pathways are cAMP signaling pathway and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled serotonin receptor activity.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for HTR1B Gene